Private equity: Private-equity fund performance

 Due to limited disclosure, studying the returns to private equity is relatively difficult.
 Unlike mutual funds, private-equity funds need not disclose performance data.
 And, as they invest in private companies, it is difficult to examine the underlying investments.
 It is challenging to compare private-equity performance to public-equity performance, in particular because private-equity fund investments are drawn and returned over time as investments are made and subsequently realized.

 An oft-cited academic paper (Kaplan and Schoar, 2005) suggests that the net-of-fees returns to PE funds are roughly comparable to the S&P 500 (or even slightly under).
-This analysis may actually overstate the returns because it relies on voluntarily reported data and hence suffers from survivorship bias (i.e. funds that fail won't report data).
+This analysis may actually overstate the returns because it relies on voluntarily reported data and hence suffers from survivorship bias (i.e. funds that fail will not report data).
 One should also note that these returns are not risk-adjusted.
 A 2012 paper by Harris, Jenkinson and Kaplan, 2012 found that average buyout fund returns in the U.S. have actually exceeded that of public markets.
 These findings were supported by earlier work, using a data set from Robinson and Sensoy in 2011.

 Commentators have argued that a standard methodology is needed to present an accurate picture of performance, to make individual private-equity funds comparable and so the asset class as a whole can be matched against public markets and other types of investment.
 It is also claimed that PE fund managers manipulate data to present themselves as strong performers, which makes it even more essential to standardize the industry.

 Two other findings in Kaplan and Schoar in 2005: First, there is considerable variation in performance across PE funds.
 Second, unlike the mutual fund industry, there appears to be performance persistence in PE funds.
 That is, PE funds that perform well over one period, tend to also perform well the next period.
 Persistence is stronger for VC firms than for LBO firms.

 The application of the Freedom of Information Act (FOIA) in certain states in the United States has made certain performance data more readily available.
 Specifically, FOIA has required certain public agencies to disclose private-equity performance data directly on their websites.

 In the United Kingdom, the second largest market for private equity, more data has become available since the 2007 publication of the David Walker Guidelines for Disclosure and Transparency in Private Equity.

+List of private equity billionaires

+Below is a partial list of billionaires who acquired their wealth through private equity.